Dawn (spacecraft)

 Dawn is a retired space probe that was launched by NASA in September 2007 with the mission of studying two of the three known protoplanets of the asteroid belt: Vesta and Ceres.
 In the fulfillment of that mission—the ninth in NASA's Discovery Program—Dawn entered orbit around Vesta on July 16, 2011, and completed a 14-month survey mission before leaving for Ceres in late 2012.
 It entered orbit around Ceres on March 6, 2015.
 In 2017, NASA announced that the planned nine-year mission would be extended until the probe's hydrazine fuel supply was depleted.
 On November 1, 2018, NASA announced that Dawn had depleted its hydrazine, and the mission was ended.
-The spacecraft is currently in a derelict, but stable, orbit around Ceres.
+The derelict probe remains in a stable orbit around Ceres.

-Dawn is the first spacecraft to orbit two extraterrestrial bodies, the first spacecraft to visit either Vesta or Ceres, and the first to orbit a dwarf planet.
+Dawn is the first spacecraft to have orbited two extraterrestrial bodies, the first spacecraft to have visited either Vesta or Ceres, and the first to have orbited a dwarf planet.

 The Dawn mission was managed by NASA's Jet Propulsion Laboratory, with spacecraft components contributed by European partners from Italy, Germany, France, and the Netherlands.
 It was the first NASA exploratory mission to use ion propulsion, which enabled it to enter and leave the orbit of two celestial bodies.
-Previous multi-target missions using rockets powered by chemical engine, such as the Voyager program, were restricted to flybys.
+Previous multi-target missions using rockets powered by chemical engines, such as the Voyager program, were restricted to flybys.